isl-org/Open3D/docs/tutorial/Advanced/headless_rendering.rst

 Install virtualenv
 ````````````````````````

-The next step is to make a Python virtual environment.
+The next step is to make a virtual environment for Python.

 .. code-block:: shell